 When you first visit Italy, it's hard to imagine just how good the Italian food is going to be.
 No matter what part of the country you visit, even the worst food is generally really good.
 And if you want to find some of the best Italian food in Italy, head to Bologna, considered to be the gastronomic capital of Italy.
-The food scene in Bologna is fun, a fact not lost on the Bolognese.
+Definitely deserving a place on your Italy bucket list.
+Plus, the food scene in Bologna is fun, a fact not lost on the Bolognese.
 They make food approachable, and seem to be enjoying it as much as the rest of us.

 Fun Foodie Things to Do in Bologna Italy